Our Team

 “The arts help put into words the things we struggle to say.
 I’ve seen the profound impact of the creative arts therapies firsthand, and to be able to help FAR provide these services to others is truly an honor.”

 Anna started volunteering at FAR in 2013 at the debut of Camp Sing Out.
 After obtaining her Bachelor of Commerce from the University of Toronto, she returned to FAR as a member of its administrative staff.
-In addition to running the main office, Anna also manages FAR’s social media and enjoys growing FAR’s online presence.
+She is excited to give back to the FAR community by cultivating FAR’s next generation of volunteers.
+In addition to overseeing volunteers and the main office, Anna is also FAR’s social media manager and enjoys growing FAR’s online presence.

 “I am looking forward to working with all the incredibly talented people at FAR and to help carry on their mission of enriching the lives of individuals with disabilities, regardless of age, through the power of creative arts and recreational therapies.”